 Originally from the East Coast, I received my BA in Psychology and English Literature from Bucknell University in Lewisburg, Pennsylvania in 1992.
 I earned my master’s degree in 1995 from the University of Denver’s Graduate School of Social Work and became a Licensed Clinical Social Worker in 1997.
 I feel so honored to help people find strength within their lives, and I can’t imagine doing anything else.

-I’ve been married for more than 25 years and have two children, a son in college and a daughter in high school.
+I’ve been married for more than 27 years and have two children in college.
 As part of my personal mindful approach to life, I consider it part of my life’s work to help others, meditate and express gratitude.
 I practice yoga regularly and love to cook, read, and spend time with friends and family.
 I enjoy anything that allows me to be active and relish the beauty of the outdoors.